glenasmith/puppymail/README.md

-# Puppemail
+# PuppyMail

+This is a small project to demonstrate using the Pocket API to create mailouts.

+# All the AutoGen Stuff

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.